 Plastic is one of the most highly littered materials.
-The problem is that it’s a large part of modern life.
+It is a large part of modern life.

 Smartphone cases, computer keyboards, shopping bags, and water bottles are all made with it.
 While plastic has been around for less than a century, it’s dramatically changed the way we live.
 It is very hardwearing and designed to last for a very long time.
 But this benefit has become a problem for our ecosystem.
-The question is, should large drinks and food companies share more responsibility for litter?
+The question is, should large drinks and food companies share more responsibility for the world being full of litter?

 They aren’t the ones who throw away empty or used packets, cans or boxes anywhere, that is true.
 But they are aware of this behaviour and don’t seem to be encouraging their customers enough to be more careful.
 Is it unreasonable to think that these companies could do more to stop litter, especially if we consider how much money they make every day?